 link to the article written by Nick Cooke and published in "OPEN HOUSE"

 in the April/May 2012 edition.

-click here and download a PDF document and application form.
+link then download a PDF constitution and application form.

 Norwegian Pilgrim walkers at Kirk Hill, St Abbs